Aquatics | Fitness | Martial Arts | Outdoor Education | Team Sports | Raquet Sports | Special Interest | Yoga

 The courses offered by the Physical Education Department are listed among the courses eligible for online registration as well as the Directory of Classes.
 You may register on-line during your scheduled appointment times.

-Follow this link for the FALL 2016 Course Instructor, Time & Location info (must be logged onto lionmail to view).
+Click for Course Instructor, Time & Location info (must be logged onto Lionmail to view).

 DIVING: This course is designed to accommodate the total novice as well as divers of all skill levels.
 The skills of springboard diving are taught through a basic progression from a standing jump through multiple somersaults.
 Individualized approach allows for all levels of experience.